 Arbitration is a procedure for resolving disputes before an agreed-on arbitrator, and under agreed-on rules, rather than suing in court.
 Contracts of all descriptions, such as employment contracts, brokerage and financial advisor contracts, corporate acquisition agreements, contracts for the sale of goods, and various consumer contracts, may contain arbitration clauses in which the parties have agreed to arbitrate their disputes.
 Briol & Benson is highly experienced in every phase of arbitration proceedings, including the sometimes complex judicial litigation that may be necessary to compel arbitration, resist arbitration, appoint an arbitrator, confirm an arbitration award, or appeal an arbitration award.
-We can help you identify the advantages and disadvantage of arbitration vs. litigation and to pursue your right or defend against claims in the arbitration forum.
+We can help you identify the advantages and disadvantages of arbitration vs. litigation and to pursue your rights or defend against claims in the arbitration forum.

 ENFORCEMENT OF ARBITRATION AGREEMENTS